 |Previous College:||North Dakota '94|

 Jared Bruggeman was introduced as the new Director of Athletics at Missouri Southern State University on June 11, 2009.
-He becomes just the fifth director the school has seen and begins his fourth year as head of the Athletics Department at Southern.
+He becomes just the fifth director the school has seen and begins his fifth year as head of the Athletics Department at Southern.

 In his time at Southern, Bruggeman has helped to see an increase in fundraising, as well as a re-structuring in the Lionbacker Booster Club.
 The school has seen one of the most productive men's basketball runs in the program's history as the team has made it to three NCAA Tournaments, as well as racking up three 22-plus win seasons and an MIAA Championship in 2011, mixed in with the 2014 MIAA Tournament Championship.
 In 2011-12, the men's basketball team went 26-5, and advanced to the Round of 32 in the NCAA Division II Tournament.
 The team followed that up with a 25-6 record in 13-14 and won the MIAA Tournament en route to the round of 32 in the NCAA Tournament.

 Also, in his term as AD, the Lions have won all three of the Sonic Trophy's, an annual competition between Missouri Southern and Pittsburg State that pitts the two programs up against each other to find out the top overall athletic program on the court or field of play.

 The Lions had both academic and athletic success in 2010 under Bruggeman's leadership as the men's and women's cross country programs both won MIAA and NCAA Regional titles, while the women finished third nationally.
 The women's outdoor track and field team again won the MIAA title, while on the strength of those finishes, the Lions placed 38th nationally in the Division II Director's Cup Standings.

 Bruggeman previously served as the Associate Director of Athletics at Northern Arizona University for four years, working as the school's compliance director, as well as overseeing the men's and women's track and field and cross country programs and equipment room.
 He was also in charge of overall athletic game management and facilities.